bwayvs/GlobalGDP_DataExploration/README.md

 # Global GPD Data Exploration
 This project explores global Gross Domestic Product (GDP) data by nation and continent from 1999 through 2019 in Excel using ANOVA testing and regression analysis.
-Using this data, we can see that there is sufficient evidence that there are significant differences in mean of national and continental GDP.
+Using this data, we can see there is sufficient evidence that there are differences in mean of national and continental GDP.